Towards Plausible Graph Anonymization: Graph Recovery

-In this section, we evaluate the effectiveness of our edge plausibility metric on differentiating fake edges from original ones without fixing the threshold for deciding whether the edge is fake a priori.
-This notably enables us to compare our plausibility metric with previous nodes' structural similarity metrics.
-We will present how one can optimize the decision rule given the actual data distribution in Section~\ref{sec:recov}.
+In this section, we first evaluate the effectiveness of our edge plausibility metric on differentiating fake edges from original ones without determining a decision threshold on the edge plausibility a priori.
+Then, we present a method to automatically decide whether an edge is fake, which allows us to eventually recover the original graph.

-We first describe the experimental setup.
-Then, we present the general evaluation results.
-In the end, we study the sensitivity of the hyperparameters involved in graph embedding for defining edge plausibility.